-FROTH linen has the breezy freshness of peach skin in the white spring sunlight, recalling the luminous flesh tones in French master Edouard Manet’s paintings.
-As a Realist painter Manet made the human figure his central focus, whose pale blush tones become visions of purity and light when set against deep, earthy browns and velvety blacks.
+FROTH linen’s pale blush tone is reminiscent of an apricot ripening in the white spring sunlight, recalling the luminous flesh tones in French master Edouard Manet’s paintings.
+As a Realist painter, Manet made the human figure his central focus, whose pale blush tones become visions of purity and light when set against deep, earthy browns and velvety blacks.
 On constructing his own distinctive, high contrast paintings Manet wrote, “… look for the main light and the main shadow; the rest will come naturally.”

 Born to a wealthy family, it was hoped the young Manet would study law, but from early on he had his sights set on a career as an artist.
 While studying art under Thomas Couture in Paris, Manet travelled widely through Germany, Italy and the Netherlands, absorbing influences from various painters along the way.
 The dramatic lighting and brooding scenes from Dutch painter Frans Hals and Spanish artists Diego Velasquez and Francisco Jose de Goya made their way gradually into Manet’s own paintings, allowing him to find his signature style.